SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 \subsubsection{\textbf{Hyperparameter study}}

 We provide analysis to guide the hyperparameter selection of \proposed.
+First, we analyze the effect of the intent supervision ratio, i.e., the proportion of sessions for which LLM-generated intents are used.
+In our main experiments, we generate LLM-based intents only for the top 10\% most uncertain sessions (\S~\ref{subsub:uncertainty_select}).
+As shown in Figure~\ref{fig:intent_percentage}, \proposed achieves competitive performance even with partial intent supervision and significantly outperforms the 0\% setting.
+We attribute this robustness to the synergy between validated intents from the P\&C loop and collaborative intent enrichment, which enables effective propagation of high-quality intent information.
+Therefore, \proposed effectively generalizes learned intent patterns to the remaining sessions without explicit LLM intent label supervision.

-Figure~\ref{fig:lambda_numk} (left) provides the results of varying $\lambda_{\text{intent}} \text{ and } \lambda_{\text{decouple}}$ on Yelp.
-When each value is set to $0.0$, the performance is lower, substantiating the necessity of both losses.
-Meanwhile, adjusting each value to non-zero results in consistent improvement, enabling stable tuning with insensitivity to further changes.
-Figure~\ref{fig:lambda_numk} (right) presents the impact of varying the number of top-$K$ neighbor sessions (\cref{subsub:int_enrich}) on Beauty.
-Here, $K\!=\!0$ indicates that neighbor sessions are not used.
-When $K\!=\!0$, performance is severely degraded, supporting the importance of using neighbor sessions in intent label enrichment.
-Also, adjusting $K$ to non-zero values improves performance without fluctuation.
+Figure~\ref{fig:lambda_numk} (left) provides the results of varying $\lambda_{\text{intent}} \text{ and } \lambda_{\text{ortho}}$ on Yelp.
+Setting either weight to 0.0 leads to degraded performance, confirming the necessity of both loss terms.
+Meanwhile, non-zero values consistently improve performance, indicating stable tuning with low sensitivity to exact values.
+Finally, Figure~\ref{fig:lambda_numk} (right) examines the impact of the number of top-$K$ neighbor sessions (\cref{subsub:int_enrich}) on Book, where $K=0$ indicates no neighbor usage.
+Performance drops sharply at $K=0$, highlighting the importance of neighbor-based intent enrichment.
+Performance peaks at $K=5$, suggesting that a small set of relevant neighbors is sufficient for effective enrichment.